glcaptain00/PeteKitDemos/README.md

 # PeteKitDemos
 Repository containing the code and detailed explanations for the demos shown at the Pete Kit Presentation.
+Navigate to the specific project folders for more detailed explanations.
+The projects are briefly explained below.

 ## Simon
 [Simon](https://en.wikipedia.org/wiki/Simon_(game)) is a game about remembering and repeating color sequences.